Quick Links

 At St Edward’s, we are passionate about being an inclusive school.
 We believe that our school vision ‘Life in all its fullness (John 10:10)’ is a vision for all children, including those who come to our school with barriers to their learning, including Special Educational Needs and/or Disabilities.

-St Edward’s ARP is one of a small number of additional resource provisions in the London Borough of Havering.
+St Edward’s SEND Unit is one of a small number of provisions in the London Borough of Havering.
 Our focus is on delivering a specific educational programme for children identified with Autistic Spectrum Disorder (ASD) who also have an Education, Health and Care Plan (EHCP).

 The curriculum at The Treehouse is designed to engage students in an exciting programme focusing on their individual academic and communicative targets, whilst developing skills that will help them beyond the classroom and in their wider life.